Grappe501/arkansas-political-history/site/src/content/pages/constitutions-index.md

 \### Constitution of 1864

-A wartime bridge under Union occupation â€” abolition without equality.
+A wartime bridge under Union occupation â€" abolition without equality.

 \### Constitution of 1868